gitlabhq/gitlabhq/doc/development/elasticsearch.md

 Currently GitLab can only handle a single version of setting.
 Any setting/schema changes would require reindexing everything from scratch.
 Since reindexing can take a long time, this can cause search functionality downtime.

-To avoid downtime, GitLab is working on to allow multiple indices to function at the same time.
-Whenever the schema changes, the admin will be able to create a new index and reindex to it, while users still searches using the older stable index.
-Any data updates would be forwarded to both indices.
-Once the new index is ready, admin can mark it as the read node where search takes place, and remove the old index.
+To avoid downtime, GitLab is working to support multiple indices that can function at the same time.
+Whenever the schema changes, the admin will be able to create a new index and reindex to it, while searches continue to go to the older, stable index.
+Any data updates will be forwarded to both indices.
+Once the new index is ready, an admin can mark it active, which will direct all searches to it, and remove the old index.

 This is also helpful for migrating to new servers, e.g. moving to/from AWS.